th3Creepiest/scripts/README.md

 Counts the number of files in the specified directory tree.

+## jpg_to_png.py 🖼️

+Converts all JPG files in the specified directory tree to PNG format.

+- the python _pillow_ requirement must be installed

 ## youtube_audio.py 🎶

 Downloads a YouTube video as an M4A file.